-Dr Jeremy Rourke has a special interest in Endodontics (Root Canal) He has completed in excess of 10,000 root canal fillings and has attended over twenty Post Graduate courses on Endondontic Techniques.
+Dr Jeremy Rourke has a particular interest in Endodontics (Root Canal) He has completed in excess of 3,000 root canal fillings and has attended over twenty Post Graduate courses on Endondontic Techniques.

 When Do You Need Root Canal?

 When the pulp of your tooth starts to break down and deteriorate, This treatment will help restore your tooth’s strength and guarantee that your tooth does not erode or cause further medical damage.
 The pulp is the soft area within the centre of your tooth that connects to your nerves, and damaged pulp must be removed when it starts to form an abscess in your tooth.
 If the damaged pulp is not removed, the infection in your root canal may cause a slew of other symptoms including swelling in other parts of your face, neck, or head, bone loss around the root of your tooth, and draining problems in your tooth.

 The need for treatment doesn’t necessarily come with visible symptoms however and there are several telling signs that if you are experiencing then you might need a root canal treatment;